Category: Interesting Recent Finds

 Next on the invention table?
 Keyboards for your computer that read your fingerprints so online billing information is no longer needed.
 You go to a shopping cart and they know who you are already.
 The project will then turn into small electrical currents that are sent through the keys into the human body where they can read your brain and index your entire life.

 Analytics is a necessary part of any online marketing campaign, right?
 Of course it is.
-And as the online marketing industry grows, so should the level of sophistication in which we analyze our data.
+And as the online marketing industry grows, so should the level of sophistication in which we analyze our data with a storyboard template.
 I’m certainly guilty of relying on what I’ll refer to as “status quo” metrics, meaning; I’m only paying attention to data that I’ve always considered to be important…not much else.

 I was recently enlightened by a long-time friend and business associate who I believe has a truly unique approach to mining useful data and presenting eye-opening questions that have not been asked previously.
 The company is called DatabaseDNA and while it’s evident that this is not a web design or marketing firm; the nuts & bolts of what they actually provide is fascinating.
 One of the company’s owners, Tom Kapurch, has graciously offered to take on a few “pro bono” projects just to show the world what DatabaseDNA is capable of so we took the bait.
 And so can you, if you’re interested.